 ✓ Best area to stay for truly escaping the buzz of Warsaw

-Although far less convenient than our other picks for the top areas to stay in Warsaw, the district of Wilanow might appeal to travellers looking for an ultra-quiet local experience in the fringes of the city centre.
+Although far less convenient than our other picks for the top areas to stay in Warsaw, the district of Wilanow might appeal to travellers looking for an ultra-quiet local experience in the fringes of the centre.

 Whereas other areas of Warsaw (like Praga) can seem a little run-down, Wilanow is undoubtedly one of the Polish capital’s most upscale districts.
 No place captures this spirit more than the district’s namesake, Wilanow Palace.
 Often called “The Polish Versailles,” this majestic palace is Warsaw’s most stunning building, showing off a grand Baroque style that competes with some of Europe’s finest architectural specimens.